...

 • Partner Dragons, usually about 6 feet (1.8m) long, allow for coordinated performances between two people.

-• The chi roll, superman, and cheating death are the most common moves people learn when starting out their dragon journey.
+• The chi roll, superman, cheating death, and matrix are the most common moves people learn when starting out their dragon journey.

 Hopefully this article has been useful in giving some background into the history of Dragon Staff.
 If you don’t have one already, check out what we have available here!